elixir-europe/MARS/mars-cli/README.md

 ```
 ➜ mars-cli submit --help
-############# Welcome to the MARS CLI. #############
-Running in Production environment
-Usage: mars-cli submit [OPTIONS] CREDENTIALS_FILE ISA_JSON_FILE
+Usage: mars-cli submit [OPTIONS] ISA_JSON_FILE

   Start a submission to the target repositories.

 Options:
+  --output TEXT
+  --investigation-is-root BOOLEAN
+                                  Boolean indicating if the investigation is
-  -d, --development  Boolean indicating the usage of the development
+                                  the root of the ISA JSON.
+Set this to True
-                     environment of the target repositories.
-If not present,
-                     the production instances will be used.
+                                  if the ISA-JSON does not contain a
+                                  'investigation' field.
+  --submit-to-metabolights BOOLEAN
+                                  Submit to Metabolights.
+  --data-files FILENAME           Path of files to upload
+  --file-transfer TEXT            provide the name of a file transfer
+                                  solution, like ftp or aspera
+  --submit-to-ena BOOLEAN         Submit to ENA.
+  --submit-to-biosamples BOOLEAN  Submit to BioSamples.
+  --credentials-file FILENAME     Name of a credentials file
+  --username-credentials TEXT     Username from the keyring
+  --credential-service-name TEXT  service name from the keyring
   --help                          Show this message and exit.

-Commands:
-  health-check       Check the health of the target repositories.
-  set-password       Store a password in the keyring.
-  submit             Start a submission to the target repositories.
-  validate-isa-json  Validate the ISA JSON file.
 ```

 ## Development